Tens of thousands of households without power until Thursday

 Fire was the cause of the blackout

-This morning, Stromnetz Berlin had expressed confidence that it would be able to rectify the fault quickly - the power should be back on in the Steglitz-Zehlendorf district and elsewhere by 6.30 p.m., as reported by Bild.
+This morning, Stromnetz Berlin had expressed confidence that it would be able to rectify the fault quickly - by 6.30 p.m. the power should be back on in the Steglitz-Zehlendorf district and elsewhere, as reported by "Bild".
 It quickly became clear what had caused the damage: the fire on the cable bridge over the canal to the Lichterfelde power station on the outskirts of the city.
 According to the fire department, a construction container initially burned under the cable route that leads across the Teltow Canal to the Lichterfelde power station.

 Police investigating possible arson